VirajTaneja/Stock-Filtering-Algorithim/README.md

-Stock Screener and Trading Algorithm
+Stock Screener and Trading Algorithm:

 This project is a Python-based stock screener and trading algorithm that scans the NASDAQ, S&P 500, and Dow Jones indices to identify the top 5 daily gainers with the following criteria:

 Stock price above $3